-WORLD HISTORY - A Credit: 1.00 Required: Freshmen
+WORLD HISTORY - A Credit: 1.00 Required: Freshmen Prerequisite: Administrative Placement This course takes a chronological approach i

 This course takes a chronological approach to examine key periods in the history of the world from the earliest human communities to the very recent past.
 Cultural, economic, political, intellectual and geographic concepts are emphasized.
 Special attention is paid to the themes of both change and continuity over time.